 I do recommend going easy on yourself.
 Each day is a step in your journey and not every step will be a solid one.
 If you stumble, there’s always tomorrow to pick it back up again.
-The key is to not let yourself get discourage or use excuses to backslide.
+The key is to not let yourself get discouraged or use excuses to backslide.
 Acknowledge and accept if you had a bad day, but reaffirm your commitment for tomorrow.

 By doing this, it will be easier for you to attempt some of the diet shifts I am doing.
-Remember to be generous to yourself as you begin this process.
+Remember to be generous with yourself as you begin this process.

 What makes you an expert on any of this stuff (Healthy Living, Parenting, and MS)?

 I do not claim to be an expert on anything.
 In fact, I am not an expert.
 I am someone who loves to do research and make observations based on that research and my personal experiences.
 Being balanced and as unbiased as possible is extremely important to my personal ethos so I will not take anything I post lightly without thorough vetting based on peer-reviewed studies and experts.

 I am also new to healthy living, but I do know what I did in the past that didn’t work and made me feel bad while I was unhealthy.
-Because health is so important to our current culture, there are plenty of valid studies out there to draw my on in my posts.
+Because health is so important to our current culture, there are plenty of valid studies out there to draw me on in my posts.

 I am a first-time parent, so I do not have enough experience under my belt to know what is best for a teenager.
 That is why you won’t see me post anything about raising teenagers for at least eleven more years.
 But I do live with a toddler practically 24/7, so I am most likely going to write about what that’s like coupled with tried and true techniques already out there.

 I am new in my diagnosis with MS, and my form is different than another person’s, so I can only speak to what works for me.
 These posts will be based either on my personal feelings and experiences on the matter or on peer-reviewed medical studies.